 Is there a more suspicious day than the Ides of March?
 The day on which Julius Caesar was assassinated?
 It's a day associated with betrayal—a day to worry about the loyalties of those closest to you because everyone has a price.
 The Ides of March occur in the middle of the month (from the Latin iduare, meaning "to divide") and is marked on March 15th.
 The Ides are a regular occurrence then since all months have a middle.
 However, March 15th took on special meaning when the term became overwhelmingly tied to Caesar.
 I'm sure your Facebook feed or Twitter stream were filled with warnings that you should beware because the Ides had come.

 But what if I told you that it was all for naught?
 That you were warned and suspicious of friends named Brutus for no reason?
 Why?
 Because the Ides had not come.
-The Ides would not arrive for roughly another two weeks—in fact, the Ides, according to the Julian calendar, is today.
+The Ides would not arrive for roughly another two weeks—in fact, the Ides, according to the Julian calendar, falls on March 27th.

 People have marked time differently throughout the ages, struggling to reconcile solar and lunar cycles with the changes that occurred around them.
 The Roman calendar started the year in March and was 10 months long—six months had 30 days and four months had 31.
 It was 304 days long, with some 61 odd days left over that accounted for winter which were not assigned to any month in particular.
 It's likely it was a lunar calendar as the Romans divided the month into three segments: